-Salem Community Theatre is proud to announce our new 2014-15 season of Theatrical Productions.
+Salem Community Theatre is proud to announce our new 2015-16 season of Theatrical Productions.

-In addition to the six regular season shows, the Theatre plans to present “Director Specials,” shows that would be scheduled between regular shows, and would most likely run for only one weekend.
+In addition to the six regular season shows, the Theatre plans on continuing to present “Director Specials,” shows that would be scheduled between regular shows, and would most likely run for only one weekend.
 They would be considered “special” in one of many ways: a concert-style show, youth theatre productions, a pre-cast or touring production, a “pet project” of a certain director, or an experimental production of contemporary theatre.
 Currently there are several ideas and willing participants for these productions, and the Theatre is eager to fill the available time slots and keep the Theatre active as much as possible.
 So check back for updates to the “Special Events” page for more info!

 BE A PART OF THIS GREAT SEASON!

 Call the Theatre Box office at 330-332-9688 for Season Ticket Pricing, a 6-show package, all attractively priced for Adults, Seniors (over 62) and Students.